Layers of the Heart Wall

 Purulent effusion = empyema

 Pericardial effusion leads to increased pressure on the pericardial cavity and afferent veins, causing incomplete filling of the heart during diastole.
-Blood ejection during systole is decreased, causing a fall in blood pressure and shock.
+Decreased blood ejection during systole lowers the blood pressure and results in shock.

 Causes of infection of the pericardial sac include:

-- Viral, bacterial or fungal infection; can also occur via spreading from surrounding structures (e.g., pneumonia)
+- Viral, bacterial, or fungal infection; can also occur via spread from surrounding structures (e.g., pneumonia)

 - Uremic pericarditis caused by chronic kidney infection